Av2939/AndiV/README.md

 # Andi_V-Projects

 ## To-Done
-Recent project done using React JS for the front-end and Firebase to serve as a backend for authentication and databse.
+Recent project done using React JS for the front-end and Firebase to serve as a backend for authentication and database.